zignartech/zentangle-wasp/README.md

 ## Algorithms
 ### Clusterization algorithm
-The clusterization algorithm used to merge the tags that are close to eachother is called “Aglomerative Hierarchical Clusterization Algorithm“.
+The clusterization algorithm used to merge the tags that are close to each other is called “Aglomerative Hierarchical Clusterization Algorithm“.
 This algorithm, unlike most of other clusterization algorithms, doesn't take as manual input the amount of clusters to consider.
 This is important, because we do not know how many they will be.
-It does require a manual input tho, and it is the distance at which it will no longer merge two particular clusters.
+It does require a manual input though, and it is the distance at which it will no longer merge two particular clusters.

 The  “Aglomerative Hierarchical Clusterization Algorithm“ works as follows:

 * Every point starts as a cluster

-* Find the two closests clusters
+* Find the two closest clusters

 * Merge those clusters into one cluster.
 In our case, we set it’s new coordinates as the average of all points inside both clusters.
 This is because our clusters normally take a circular shape.

 * Repeat this step until the two closest clusters are further away than the minimum distance set in the MIN_INTER_CLUSTER_DISTANCE constant.

 In our Smart Contract, we also count the amount of points inside of the clusters.
-If it is less than X% of players, set by the CONFIRMATION_PERCENTAGE constant, then the cluster is discarted, and not considered for the results.
+If it is less than X% of players, set by the CONFIRMATION_PERCENTAGE constant, then the cluster is discarded, and not considered for the results.

 ### Reward algorithms
 There are two kinds of rewards for players.
 Both of this rewards only apply for valid tags.